 Popular with both customers and waste management companies, roll off trucks and dumpsters are an integral part of any well-rounded fleet.
-With no onboard compactor, roll off garbage trucks require less overall maintenance than front loader, rear loader, or side loader designs.
+With no onboard compactor, roll off garbage trucks require less overall maintenance than front loaders, rear loaders, or side loaders .
 However, it’s still important to monitor their condition on a daily basis.
 The experts at Big Truck Rental have put together a handy cheat sheet to help you with roll off garbage truck maintenance.
 Of course, breakdowns do happen, even if you follow all the rules.
-Should you need to take a truck out of service for a major repair, consider a short-term rental.
+Should you need to take a truck out of service for a major repair, consider one of our rental programs.
 It’s a great way to provide consistent pickup for your customers, even if your workhorse is in the shop.

 Daily Maintenance is Key

 With dumpsters collecting refuse at stores, businesses and construction sites all over town, roll off garbage truck sustainability is very important.
 Miss a pickup and you can have unhappy customers, and overflowing dumpsters.
 For this reason, it’s very important that you do a spot check on your truck every day.
 Be on the lookout for leaks of hydraulic fluid or air, and loose bolts or screws.
 If you can catch a problem while it’s still small, it will be much cheaper and easier to fix.
 Fix a leak before you notice a dip in performance, and you’ll be back in business in no time.